erinosb/bash_workshop_project/instructions.md

 + **generateFactorFastas.sh** the name of the script.
   + **-organism** a flag that is currently static but that later we will be able to alter to different organisms.
   + **-families** a flag that accepts a comma-separated list of different transcription factor families.

+*Note 08-13-15  It may be a little challenging to write the script using the flatted arguments.
+If you want to start easier, just call the script like so:*

+>**generateFactorFastas.sh yeast** *\<TFfamily1\>,[TFfamily2],[TFfamily3]*

+*In this case, $1 will be equal to yeast and $2 will signify the list of transcription factor families the user specifies*

 ### Input:
 + Scerevisiae_TFs.csv file